Pankhil07/MLOps_Project/reports/README.md

 >
 > Answer:

---- All the dependencies are in requirements.txt and we have used config files to makesure that parameters are correctly incorporated in the script.
+--- All the dependencies are in requirements.txt and we have used config files to make sure that parameters are correctly incorporated in the script.
 To reproduce an experiment one would have to just run the trainer.dockerfile. ---

 ### Question 14